Skip to content

 2. System Monitoring

-You can monitor the status of the Neural Processing Units (NPUs) on the device.
+Monitor the status of the Neural Processing Units (NPUs) on the device.

 npu_status_list = device.get_npu_status(api_key=api_key)